 The commercial aviation community relies on safety management systems (SMS) to detect and monitor undesired events and trends, and proactively implement safety enhancements to reduce risks.
-The challenges we face to operate safely in the COVID-19 and post-COVID-19 pandemic environments require the industry to develop its safety tools available under SMS to make them robust enough to meet these challenges.
+The challenge we faced to operate safely in the COVID-19 and post-COVID-19 pandemic environments required the industry's safety tools to evolve under SMS to make them robust enough to meet these challenges.

 Risk assessments performed by organizations and authorities are made in the context of specific operations and operating environments.
-The substantially changed and still-changing operating environment and the addition of new types of operations mean that most risk assessments needed to be reviewed, validated or updated accordingly.
+The substantially changed and still-changing operating environment and the addition of new types of operations meant that most risk assessments needed to be reviewed, validated or updated accordingly.

-These include issues such as the risk of skills and knowledge degradation due to lack of recent practice, the wellbeing of aviation professionals, the impact of long-term storage of aircraft and the overall effects of reduced finances on safety, including loss of suppliers and the loss of operational and technical staff.
+These include issues such as the risk of skills and knowledge degradation due to lack of recent practice, the well-being of aviation professionals, the impact of long-term storage of aircraft and the overall effects of reduced finances on safety, including loss of suppliers and the loss of operational and technical staff.

-Figure 2 - Safety Management Systems and Risk Assessment process
+Figure 2 - Safety management systems and risk assessment process

-According to survey results, almost all operators in the region have established an SMS and a hazard identification and safety risk assessment process.
-Some 89 percent updated their risk assessment due to the pandemic.
-However, 11 percent did not and may require further follow-up actions.
+According to survey results, nearly all operators in the ICAO SAM and NACC regions have established an SMS and a hazard identification and safety risk assessment process.
+Some 85 percent updated their risk assessment due to the pandemic.
+However, close to 15 percent did not.

-Risk assessments should be reviewed frequently to ensure that they address any new and emerging risks identified through the operation, especially when we are aware that change management was a constant during the pandemic.
-Thirty-three percent of the operators reviewed their risk assessment as required, weekly or monthly (compared with the global average of 60 percent), but it still means that 67 percent did not review it routinely during the pandemic.
-(This is much lower than the global average.)
+Risk assessments should be reviewed frequently to ensure that they address any new and emerging risks identified through the operation, especially when we are aware that change was a constant during the pandemic.
+Some 74 percent of the operators reviewed their risk assessment as required, weekly or monthly (greater than the global average of 60 percent), but 26 percent did not review it routinely during the pandemic.

-Top considerations when performing safety risk assessments were::
+Top considerations when performing safety risk assessments were:

-Exposure to infection (50 percent) - Airlines would classify each route according to the level of risk of exposure to COVID-19 in order to determine whether additional mitigations were required in relation to services, policies or procedures.
+Exposure to infection (70 percent) - Airlines would classify each route according to the level of risk of exposure to COVID-19 in order to determine whether additional mitigations would be required in relation to services, policies or procedures.

-Route Differences (62 percent) - Airlines would a conduct a risk assessment for all routes and overflight rights, including any temporary filed differences to existing ICAO standards and recommended practices, and assess whether those differences were accepted by countries along the planned routes and the destination country.
+Route differences (50 percent) - Airlines would a conduct a risk assessment for all routes and overflight rights, including any temporary filed differences to existing ICAO standards and recommended practices (SARPs), and assess whether those differences were accepted by countries along the planned routes and the destination country.
 While most countries filed their acceptance of differences from other countries, not many states have made their exemptions public.

-In flight operations, it is recognized that new standard operating procedures (SOPs) would be introduced during the pandemic, such as SOPs on revised routes, approaches, dealing with in cabin cargo, new health measures, etc.
+In flight operations, new standard operating procedures (SOPs) would be introduced during the pandemic, such as SOPs on revised routes, approaches, dealing with in-cabin cargo, new health measures, etc.

-All the operators surveyed indicated that they performed a risk assessment for each new SOP during the pandemic.
-(This is much higher than the global average.)
+Sixty percent of the operators indicated that they performed a risk assessment for each new SOP during the pandemic (10 percent less than the global average).
+Therefore, 40 percent did not, which is an area for further improvement.